Ennin-Wilson/Ennin-Wilson/README.md

 # Hi there! 👋

-I'm Ennin Wilson, an absolute beginner learning Python and Flask.
+I'm Ennin Wilson, currently learning Python and Flask.
 Here's a bit about me:
+_HTML AND CSS GOD
+- JS 💀
 - 👀 I'm interested in web development, Python programming, and open source projects.
 - 🌱 I'm currently learning Python and Flask to build web applications.
 - 💞️ I'm looking to collaborate on beginner-friendly Python projects or anything related to Flask.